Millennials can breathe a sigh of relief.

 While so much has been said about millennials’ complicated relationship with the housing market that it’s achieved meme status, the spotlight is finally moving to our newest cohort of young adults – Generation Z.

-The oldest members of this generation – defined by Pew Research Center as those born between 1997-2012 – are now approaching the age where they’re beginning to think seriously about homeownership.
+The oldest members of this generation –born between 1997 and 2012 – are now approaching the age where they’re beginning to think seriously about homeownership.
 This means that real estate professionals who want to know how to market to and work with them need to start getting familiar with what makes Gen Z so unique.

 Gen Z doesn’t know a world without computers or the internet.
 They spent much of their adolescence with smartphones capable of accessing the internet anytime, anywhere.
 While mobile devices are increasingly becoming the primary means of accessing the internet for people of all ages, Gen Z was and is at the forefront of this.
 Their phones, likely both for better and for worse, hold a huge chunk of their lives.

 They’re also smart, good at self-educating and don’t want to be talked down to.
 They do a lot of their own research before making big purchases, so don’t be surprised if your Gen Z clients tend to come into the process already more educated than other first-time homebuyers typically would be.

 According to Realtor.com’s Q1 2020 Generational Propensity Report, Gen Z homebuyers purchased homes at a median price of $164,000 in the first 3 months of 2020, more than $100,000 below the national median price of $265,900.
 Of course, the impact COVID-19 had on the market in the following months is likely to change these numbers as a dip in mortgage rates and higher demand for housing caused home prices to rise in the second half of 2020.